Proctor Academy: Origin

 Proctor Academy first began as Andover Academy, established in 1848 by the town of Andover.
-The idea of the school spawned from a sewing group conversation between the wives of the area's prominent families, in the living room of attorney Samuel Butterfield.
+The idea of the school spawned from a conversation between the wives of the area's prominent families.
 The women shared a strong conviction that their town needed a school for its expanding population.
 On June 23, 1848, the incorporation of the academy was approved, with Samuel Butterfield as president, Walcott Hamlin as secretary, and True Brown and John Fellows as executive committee members.

 The academy opened its doors in August 1848, on the second floor of the church on Main Street, with many of the desks, chairs and chalkboards donated by the Butterfields.
-Mrs. Eliza Butterfield set up the curriculum with Dyer H. Sanborn as the principal and Miss Eliza Wingate as "preceptress".
+Eliza Butterfield set up the curriculum with Dyer H. Sanborn as the principal and Eliza Wingate as "preceptress".
 The first term had 43 girls and 65 boys enrolled, but within four years the school had grown to just over 250 students.

 1850–1900

 Principal Sanborn (1850–1851) was very popular with the students, and the school thrived through its first couple of years with funding from generous patrons.
 After two years, Sanborn stepped down, and Moses Leland Morse of Bowdoin College took over for the next two years as principal.
 Under Morse, the student body more than doubled, as chemistry was added to the curriculum and the guaranty fund reached $3,000.
 Woodbury Langdon, Luther Puffer (law student), and John Simonds were some of the first graduates to go on to college.
 After Principal Morse stepped down, Thaddeus W. Bruce (1852–1853) of Dartmouth College took the helm with Miss Marcia Foster as assistant (who later married).
 Around this time future world-renowned artist David Dalhoff Neal also attended classes.
 George Dustan took over as principal in 1854 when the school fell victim to a smallpox outbreak, in which one of the teachers and a former student died.

-The smallpox epidemic in 1854-1855 forced the school to close, and for the next three decades the school struggled with its identity and funding.
+The smallpox epidemic in 1854-1855 forced the school to close.
 In 1857, the school reopened its doors as the New England Christian Literary and Biblical Institute, then again in 1860 as the Andover Christian Institute.
 In 1865, the school was closed and reopened in Wolfeboro, New Hampshire, as the Wolfeboro Christian Institute.

 As the school struggled, former Andover resident John Proctor, the inventor of the threaded wood screw, returned, in 1857, to build up the town.
 By the 1870s Proctor helped to return the school to Andover, debt-free, as well as build a new dormitory on the site of modern-day Gannett House.
 In 1879, the Unitarian Church sought to purchase the Andover school in order to create a school "free from...theological dogmatizing and unnatural religious methods."
 Andover was a hotbed of Unitarian thought, which helped to facilitate the sale of the school.
 In 1881, the school was opened as Proctor Academy in honor of John Proctor's contributions to the school.